 Conclusion

-E-invoicing extends beyond tax into supply chain control.
+E-invoice compliance extends beyond tax into supply chain control.
 Trading companies need electronic transfer notes to move goods between locations legally.
 Service companies need VAT invoices at exact completion moments.
 Manufacturers need multiple types for export versus domestic sales.
-Invoice matrix must match your business model—registration errors require complete reconfiguration months later.
+The invoice matrix must match the enterprise’s business model — registration errors require complete reconfiguration months later.